-Malasana is a Sanskrit word which comes from two words mala+asana.
-Mala meaning Garland, rosary or Necklace (hanging from the neck like a necklace) and Asana meaning Pose or seat. it is pronounced like as maa-laa-sa-naa.
+The word Malasana is a Sanskrit word that comes from two words mala+asana.
+Mala means Garland, rosary, or Necklace (hanging from the neck like a necklace), and Asana means Pose or seat. it is pronounced like maa-laa-sa-naa.

 However, due to the different busy schedules of the people, a lot of them find it difficult to perform this asana in the morning.
 These people can practice this asana in the evening.
 The bowels need to be clean whenever you practice this asana.

-- First, you need to stand in Mountain pose (Tadasana) at the top of your mat.
+- First, you need to stand in the Mountain pose (Tadasana) at the top of your mat.

-- While exhale bend your knees or lower your hips towards the ground and sit on your soles of the feet.
+- In this position lower your hips towards the ground and sit on the soles of your feet.

 - Make sure that your hips remain very close to the ankles and pull your shoulder back.